 Now that we’ve had something salty, are you ready for the best sweet treats in the Magic Kingdom?
 These will satisfy that sweet tooth, ASAP!

-11. The Master’s Cupcake – Be Our Guest
+10. The Grey Stuff – Be Our Guest

-They don’t say “Try the Grey Stuff, it’s delicious” in Beauty and the Beast for nothing you know, and the Master’s Cupcake in Be Our Guest is worth the trip over there and the hard-to-get reservations all by itself.
+They don’t say “Try the Grey Stuff, it’s delicious” in Beauty and the Beast for nothing you know, and the Grey Stuff at Be Our Guest is worth the trip over there and the hard-to-get reservations all by itself.

 The Dole Whip gets all the credit for being the best refreshing treat in Disney’s Magic Kingdom, but the Citrus Swirl is just as good, if not better in some ways.
 It’s a perfect mix of vanilla ice cream and a tart orange juice slushy that hits the spot every time.